Energy-Reliability Limits in Nanoscale Feedforward Neural Networks and Formulas

 Hence, for reliability requirement $\delta$ satisfying $h(\delta) \le 1 - \exp(-4a)$, the bound on energy consumption can be obtained by solving:

 This problem is also a convex problem satisfying Slater's conditions.
 So, strong duality holds and the KKT conditions are necessary and sufficient conditions for optimality.
 In practice, $a$ is at least $0.5$, as without any energy the gate outputs a floating binary value at random, which is correct with a probability at least $0.5$.
-Thus, the condition is equivalent to $h(\delta) \le 0.865$, which is a reasonable reliability requirement in most practical scenarios.
+Thus, the condition is equivalent to $h(\delta) \le 0.865$, which is practically reasonable.

 The Lagrangian for problem \eqref{eq:minEnonUni2} is

 where $\nu_{\mc{P}} \ge 0$, for all $ \mc{P}$.
 The KKT conditions are